gitter-badger/socket.io.users/README.md

     users.on('connected', function(user){
         if(debug)
             console.log('A User ('+ user.id+') has connected.');
+            user.store.username = 'user'+numName; /* You can use user.store or
+            user.set(propertyName,value,optionalCallback)
-        user.store.username = 'user'+numName; // You can use user.store to store your own custom properties describes this user. numName++;
+            to store your own custom properties describes this user. */ numName++;
     });

     users.on('connection', function(user){